Nikhil-Pachpande/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 A binary text-classifier to categorize the reviews as positive or negative.
 The Dataset "Tweets.csv" is taken from Kaggle - Twitter US Airline Sentiment dataset.
-It contains more than 14000 tweets classified as positive, negative or neutral.<br>
+It contains more than 14000 tweets classified as positive, negative or neutral.
 Only the Positive and Negative are extracted here since it is a binary classifier.<br><br>
 The libraries used are : Pandas, Tensorflow-Keras, Matplotlib.<br><br>
 The architecture of the Classifier Model is as follows:<br>